MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-opportunity-scoring.md

 Applies to Dynamics 365 (online), version 9.0.2<br>

 Predictive opportunity scoring helps you to focus on potential opportunities to achieve your sales targets.
-To achieve this, opportunity scoring provides scores for opportunities to prioritize efforts on quality opportunities and turn them into deals.
-Using this score, you can identify best possible opportunities that are available for you to close deals and achieve your targets.
-When the score is higher, the more likely that you can convert it into deal.
-These opportunities are displayed in a system view—and when you select an opportunity, you can view reasons and influences of that opportunity to further analyze and build a strategy and turn the opportunity into a deal.
+To achieve this, opportunity scoring provides scores for opportunity to prioritize efforts on quality opportunity and turn them into win deals.
+When the score is higher, the more likely that you can convert it into an win deal.
+These opportunities are displayed in a system view—and when you select an opportunity, you can view reasons and influences of that opportunity to further analyze and build a strategy and turn the opportunity into a win deal.

 > [!IMPORTANT]
 > To enable Predictive opportunity scoring in your organization, contact your system administrator. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Predictive opportunity scoring](configure-enable-sales-insights-addon.md#configure-predictive-opportunity-scoring)